BrianMcConway/brendan-doyle-running-club/README.md

    While working on static files, I accidentally added critical files to `.gitignore`, which caused them to be excluded from commits.
 This mistake led to untidy and incomplete commits.
 After reverting these changes, I had to clean up the commit history to maintain a professional repository.

 4. **Heroku Deployment Forms Bug**
    A bug arose during Heroku deployment where forms were not rendering correctly.
 Clearing the cache resolved this issue.
-A special thanks to Kamil for the guidance on this matter!

 5. **Stylesheet Not Connecting Due to Missing collectstatic**
    I encountered an issue where stylesheet changes were not reflected after deployment.
 This was due to not running `collectstatic` to gather the latest CSS changes.
 Running this command resolved the issue.